nullpointertong/PrologDoctor/README.md

 Instructions

-1. enter start. in the prolog command
+1. Enter start. in the prolog command
-2. start listing out the severty of the symptoms you experience
+2. Start listing out the severty of the symptoms you experience
 3. Recieve an "email" in the prolog console

 Versions